Location and mailing addresses

 Lander is a medical center for western Wyoming, and has an excellent hospital and medical staff.
 Health care during the summer is at the student's expense.
 For your own protection you should determine whether you are covered by a family health insurance policy and what provisions it will make in case of accident or illness.

 Any severe medical emergencies while in the field may require air medical evacuation.
-Insurance companies have very stringent requirements regarding the conditions necessary to qualify for air ambulance cost reimbursement.
+Insurance companies may have stringent requirements regarding the conditions necessary to qualify for air ambulance cost reimbursement.
 The first place to look to see if your trip qualifies is your policy with a comprehensive health care insurer, such as Blue Cross & Blue Shield, AIG, Aetna, etc. In most cases, an urgent medical need, documented by a physician, is required for reimbursement.
-We advise that you become familiar with your health insurance carrier's coverage for air ambulances, or look into purchasing a separate air ambulance insurance policy (they cost about $65/household/year).
+We advise that you become familiar with your health insurance carrier's coverage for air ambulances.

 Limited laundry facilities are available in camp free of charge, and we also provide a special laundry detergent for your use.